 - 8.25-ounce canned puree = 1 cup

 - 1 pound shelled, peeled, cooked = 1 cup puree

 - 3 ounces dried = 1 cup fresh

 Ways to Eat Chestnuts

 Chestnut flour, made from dried chestnuts, is available at health food stores and can be used to make gluten-free desserts and other staples such as pancakes and fritters.
 There are also other ways to eat chestnuts.
-Use them whole in stews and casseroles or as a purée instead of mashed potatoes.
+Use them whole in stews and casseroles or as a purée instead of mashed potatoes or for dessert.
 Chestnut stuffing can accompany a roast for dinner, or be served as a side dish with any meat of your choice.